JustinSingleton303/BootstrapSite/README.md

 TinDog landing page

-this is a webpage made with bootstrap4.0.
+This is a webpage made with bootstrap4.0.
 I am making the page as part of Udemy's web development bootcamp 2021.